Simultaneous global exact controllability in projection of infinite 1D bilinear Schr\"odinger equations: Simultaneous local exact controllability in projection

-This outcome is equivalent to the local surjectivity of $\alpha$ for $T>0$.
-To this end, we want to use the Generalized Inverse Function Theorem (\cite[Theorem\ 1;\ p.\ 240]{Inv}) and we study the surjectivity of $\gamma(v):=(d_u\alpha(0))\cdot\ v$, the Fréchet derivative of $\alpha$ the infinite matrix that, for $j,k\in\N$ and $k\leq N,$
+This result can be proved by studying the local surjectivity of $\alpha$ for $T>0$.
+To this purpose, we want to use the inverse mapping theorem and study the surjectivity of the Fr\'echet derivative of $\alpha$ the infinite matrix $\gamma(v):=(d_u\alpha(0))\cdot\ v$ such that